 - Offshore structure construction in dry docks or graving docks

 - Construction of offshore concrete structures on skid ways

 - Built offshore structures in precast facilities onshore

-Offshore Structure Construction in Dry Docks or Graving DocksIn this method of construction, the base of the concrete platform is constructed in a dry dock or graving docks, after the base of the offshore concrete structure stiffen adequately and posses enough buoyancy, the dock will be flooded and the base will be permitted to float.
+Offshore Structure Construction in Dry Docks or Graving DocksIn this method of construction, the base of the concrete platform is constructed in a dry dock or graving docks, after the base of the offshore concrete structure stiffens adequately and possess enough buoyancy, the dock will be flooded and the base will be permitted to float.
 Then, the base is moved to a deeper water area and will be moored until the construction of the structure is completed.
-It is reported that, this technique is applied for the construction of most of offshore concrete structures in the North Sea.
+It is reported that this technique is applied for the construction of most offshore concrete structures in the North Sea.
 Sequences for the construction of concrete offshore structures in dry docks or grave docks are shown from Figure-1 to Figure-7.

 Fig.1: Excavation of Construction Area